Jia0603/Optimization_Problems/README.md

 Group contributions:
 Zhe Zhang: Implemented the Newton’s method with exact line search method; Test the performance of this method on the Rosenbrock function and visualize the iterative trajectory.
 Jiazhuang Chen:
 Ruizhen Shen:
-Jiuen Feng:
+Jiuen Feng: Implemented the Newton's method with inexact line search method and tested the performence on the Rosenbrock function.
 Jia Gu: